Although Hugo modules are supposed to make life simple, this took me an embarrassingly long time to fathom.

 Conclusion

-It’s certainly easy to add submodules, but only if you know exactly the right commands.
+It’s certainly easy to add modules, but only if you know exactly the right commands.
 I hope it worked for you, and in a fraction of the time it took me 😫